kata-containers/kata-containers/install/minikube-installation-guide.md

 To enable Kata Containers under Minikube, you need to add a few configuration options to the default Minikube setup.
 You can easily accomplish this as Minikube supports them on the setup commandline.
+Minikube can be set up to use either CRI-O or containerd.

-Here are the features, and why you need them:
+Here are the features to set up a CRI-O based Minikube, and why you need them:

 | what | why |
 | ---- | --- |